Web Ref: 2305Check Availability

 Ornothologists may spot the glossy ibis, the crane, the white stork and a variety of egrets and herons, as well as warblers and wagtails.
 For the dedicated bird-spotters, Crete is one of the last strongholds in Europe of the Lammergeier, or Bearded Vulture – with a wingspan of almost 3 metres.
 There are 9 to 10 pairs on the island and they frequent higher altitudes.

 Visit the Archaeological museum in Knossos

-close to Heraklion Open Tuesday – Sunday from 09:00 till 19:00.
+The museum is close to Heraklion and opens Tuesday – Sunday from 09:00 to 19:00 hrs.
 Visit by far the world's largest collection of Minoan artefacts.